dszczyt/dotvim/README.markdown

 What remains to be done in this configuration:

-- Add supertab, ropevim and command-t
+- Add ropevim and command-t
 - Integrate tox into Python to test straight from Vim